timjogorman/RicherEventDescription/guidelines.md

 Similarly to ``prior'', ``at the same time'' (and derivative expressions) is not a TIMEX3, but a marker of a temporal relationship.
 For example:

-\ex.
-We will order the *EGD* as a complex procedure so that Botox *injection* can be done at the discretion of the endoscopist at that same time. \a. *EGD* OVERLAP *injection*
+- We will order the *EGD* as a complex procedure so that Botox *injection* can be done at the discretion of the endoscopist at that same time. \a. *EGD* OVERLAP *injection*